JAMES NIILER | EDITOR-IN-CHIEF

 In reality, these Administrations were plagued with scandal and gross incompetence, which were conveniently ignored by the liberal media of their day and subsequent historians.
 Whether it was Roosevelt’s tolerance of Soviet spies in his civil service and generally poor economic record; or Kennedy’s contrived Cuban Missile Crisis and licentious playboy lifestyle, both of these Presidents have provided a worthy template for Obama to fill.

-Thankfully, to his credit, Obama has avoided the sexual degeneracy of both of those Leftist icons, JFK and FDR.
+Thankfully, to his credit, Obama has avoided the extramarital affairs of both of those Leftist icons, JFK and FDR.
 But his incompetence and negligence of the nation entrusted to his care are nonetheless damning to his legacy.

 For Barack Obama holds the distinguished honor of being the United States’ first Marxist-in-chief.
 His radical, Saul Alinsky-inspired past at Columbia University and in Chicago as a ‘community organizer’ has often been swept under the rug by Leftists who know the truth, and by conservatives who choose to ignore it.